nikpapag/harness-cie-workshop/README.md

 2. Try to run the pipeline and note that the failure due to lack of an approval stage

-3. Click **Save** and note that the failure due to lack of an approval stage

-4. Open the pipeline in edit mode and navigate to the “**frontend**” stage
+3. Open the pipeline in edit mode and navigate to the “**frontend**” stage

-5. Before the rolling deployment step add **Harness Approval** step according to the table  below
+4. Before the rolling deployment step add **Harness Approval** step according to the table  below

 | Input            | Value            | Notes |
 | ---------------- | ---------------- | ----- |
 | Step Name        |Approval|       |
 | Type of Approval |Harness Approval|       |

-6. Configure the Approval step as follows
+5. Configure the Approval step as follows

 | Input       | Value             | Notes |
 | ----------- | ----------------- | ----- |
 | Name        |Approval|       |
 | User Groups |All Project Users|       |

-7. In a similar way as before navigate to the “**backend**” stage
+6. Navigate to the “**backend**” stage
-8. Before the canary deployment block add **Harness Approval**
+7. Repeat steps 4-5 to add an approval **before** the canary deployment block
-10. Click **Save** and note that the save succeeds without any policy failure
+8. Click **Save** and note that the save succeeds without any policy failure

 # Lab 9 - Governance/Policy as Code (Advanced)